mongibellili/QuantizedSystemSolver.jl/paper/paper.md

 ```

 The output of the previous `ODEProblem` function, which is a QSS problem, is passed to a solver function with other configuration arguments
 such as the algorithm type and the tolerance.
-The solve function dispatches on the given algorithm and start the numerical integration.
+The solve function dispatches on the given algorithm and starts the numerical integration.
 ```julia
 sol = solve(odeprob,algorithm,abstol = ...,reltol = ...)
 ```
-A the end, a solution object is produced that can be queried, plotted, and error-analyzed.
+At the end, a solution object is produced that can be queried, plotted, and error-analyzed.

 ```julia
 sol(0.0005,idxs = 2) # get the value of variable 2 at time 0.0005